 A: Some snacks and nibbles will be available during each dance to keep you fuelled on the dancefloor but these snacks will not be substitutes for regular meals.
-Our Welcome/Info desk volunteers can direct you to yummy local food nearby.
+Our Welcome/Info desk volunteers can direct you to local food options nearby.

 Will there be any competitions at RSX?